 Are stinging insects dangerous?

 When stinging insects decide to nest in a high-traffic area of your yard or on or inside the house, they can become very dangerous.
-For some people, the venom injected during a sting is strong enough to trigger a severe allergic reaction or cause anaphylaxis.
+The venom injected during a sting is strong enough to trigger a severe allergic reaction or cause anaphylaxis for some people.
 Even if an allergic reaction does not occur, being stung by a stinging insect is not fun.
 Their stings are painful and leave behind a raised, red welt that can last for hours or days.

 Why do I have a stinging insect problem?